Do you want a rich, vibrant garden? This super collection of seven items can supercharge your soil and improve garden growth.

 1. Apply Homemade Fish Emulsion Fertilizer

-Applying homemade fish emulsion fertilizer is one of the way to make your vegetable garden productive within a short period.
+Applying fish fertilizer for vegetables is one of the ways to make your vegetable garden productive within a short period.

-The fish emulsion fertilizer gives the plant the right organic matter nutriment they need for them to grow strong and healthy.
+The fish emulsion fertilizer gives the plant the right organic matter nutriment they need for growing strong and healthy.
 It also acts as a bug repellent.

 Step #1: After extracting the fertilizer, ensure that you use one tablespoon of the fertilizer in one gallon of water.

 Since the fertilizer is very concentrated, diluting only one spoonful in each gallon will give the plants all the nutrients they need.